 How to calculate the probability of an event?

 The probability of any event is calculated by taking the ratio of the number of favorable outcomes with the total number of outcomes performed for any experiment.
-Alternatively, Use our above Probability calculator to calculate the value of the probability of any event according to your data for dependent or independent events.
+Alternatively, Use our above Probability calculator to calculate the value of the probability of any event.

 What is the probability of a possible and impossible event?